UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-f1/README.md

 ## Repository structure

 ```
-├── LICENSE            <- Standard license file
+├── containers         <- Singularity containers
-├── Makefile           <- Makefile with model and data related commands
-├── README.md          <- The top-level README for developers using this project.
+│
 ├── data
 │   ├── external       <- Data from third party sources.
-│   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
+├── logs               <- Output and Error logs from HPC
+│
 ├── models             <- Trained and serialized models
 │
 ├── notebooks          <- Jupyter notebooks.
-│
-├── logs               <- Output and Error logs from HPC
 │
 ├── references         <- Conducted tests with our models and existing solutions
 │